ankur6ue/deep-learning-course/class_3/README.md

+# Agenda
+- Monitoring and tracking experiments
-Cross Entropy Loss
+- Cross Entropy Loss
-Regularization
-Using a Neural Network to classify points on a spiral dataset Learning rate schedule
+- Building a Neural Network to classify points on a spiral dataset
-Memory consumed in forward pass and backward pass
+- K-Fold Cross Validation